Fritos Mild Cheddar Cheese Dip

 Fat

-As mentioned above, about 75% of the total calories is from the dietary fat in this dip.
+As mentioned above, approximately 75% of the total calories is from the dietary fats.
 Specifically, one serving contains 3 grams of total fat.

 Sodium

-This food product is a dip that is generally eaten with other foods such as chips, crackers, or vegetables.
+Keep in mind, this food product is generally eaten with other foods such as chips or crackers.
 Many of the options, especially potato chips, also contain a substantial amount of sodium.
-It’s worth keeping in mind as you make a selection of which foods you eat.

 Can of Fritos cheese dip with text '40 calories'.